run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/change/use/relate-information-to-change.md

 8. To link a **Release**, click on the area of same name and then on the search field and select the release you want.
 If you want to register a new release, click on "Register" and then complete the data;

+    !!!Abstract"ATTENTION"

+        The "Description" field, when linking a release, is limited to 4000 (four thousand characters).

 9. To link **Problems**, click on the area of same name and then on the search field and select the problem you want.
 If you want to create a new problem to be related,